 Hire in advance

 Removalists and cleaning companies can book up quite quickly, so we recommend arranging these services well in advance.
-The same goes for hiring a handyman to make repairs or renting out a storage locker for all the things your partner won’t let you keep in the living room.
-To find the best rates, we recommend getting quotes from several companies, comparing the scope of work offered, as well as estimates regarding cost.
+The same goes for hiring a handyman to make repairs or renting out a storage locker for all the things your partner won’t let you keep in the new living room.
+To find the best rates, we recommend getting quotes from several companies, comparing the scope of work offered with estimates regarding cost.
 For example, online booking platforms like Muval can help you find removalists in a single step.
 Answer just a few questions about your delivery locations and the contents of your move and they’ll provide with up to 10 quotes instantly.

 Clear your calendar

 Many people underestimate the stress that comes on moving day.
 Set yourself up for success by clearing your schedule.
 If possible, plan to take the day or even the whole week off from work.
 We have an entire article on How to Move with Pets but if you have one that needs looking after, schedule in a pet-sitter.
 With your sole focus on the move, there’ll be fewer opportunities for unexpected setbacks to arise.
 This is even more crucial if you’re moving interstate or overseas where dates will be much less flexible.
 Confirm your travel plans,

 Packing (2-4 weeks)

 Now that you’ve let the right people know and cleared up your calendar, it’s time to figure out how to pack for your move.